chivalry123/proximal_prim_extraction/README.md

 # proximal_prim_extraction

+## added implementation of one more method called --AlgoPartialSnapShotOfPoscar 1
+Just add --AlgoPartialSnapShotOfPoscar 1 to the following lines to activate it

 ## generate multiple ouput
 python extract_small_confgs_from_GMC_batch.py --MAXSIZE 64 -pr example_1/original/PRIM -po example_1/original/POSCAR.ideal --WriteToPoscar example_1/extracted/output_poscar --BatchSize 10 --TrialMultiplier 10

 ## if you have large supercell, it may be useful to do save and load